Dogs that bark excessively can be a source of great irritation for neighbours.

 Barking is a natural behaviour for dogs; it is one way they communicate.
 But excessive barking is often a sign that something is 'wrong'.
 The first step in solving the problem is to determine why your dog is barking.

-Reasons why your dog may bark:
+Common reasons why your dog may bark:

 How to solve the problem